Man-to-Ware

 Disadvantages:

-• The picker must always be on the move to pick goods, so this does not provide an ergonomic workplace for employees
+• The order picker must always be on the move to remove goods, so this does not provide an ergonomic workplace for employees

 • Increased walking distances result in longer travel times